riggerthegeek/steeplejack/docs/getting-started/02-your-first-app.md

 # Your First App

+> This example is written in ES6.
+Steeplejack v2 allows your to write in any language that compiles to JavaScript.

 Let's create a simple RESTful application using [Restify](http://restify.com).
-Create a folder in your project called `/src`
+Create a folder in your project called `/src` and in it the following files.

 ## /src/config.json